NCCA/cfgaa24programingassignment-Oshersh15/README.md

 ##
 - **Assignment Idea: First-person POV Pac-Man**
-    A 3D twist on the classic arcade game. player will navigate the 3D maze, collecting coins and avoiding ghost.
+    A 3D twist on the classic arcade game. player will navigate the 3D maze, collecting coins and avoiding ghost, which actively chases the player.

 - **Link to the maze video** https://youtu.be/X5NTBP4BrRU

+- - **Features:**
+  - ***3D Maze Navigation:*** Navigate through a 3D maze with walls and paths.
+  - ***Coin Collection:*** Collect coins throughout the maze.
+  - ***Ghost AI:*** A ghost that chases the player using pathfinding algorithm, comparing ditances between possible paths.
+  - ***Collision Detection:*** Ensures interactions with maze walls and coins.
+  - ***First-person View:*** Immersive first-person camera perspective.
+  - ***Game Over Mechanic:*** The game ends when the ghost catches the player.

 - **How the program will flow:**
 The game first sets up the OpenGL environment, loads the maze layout, initialises the game entities at the starting positions.
 During the game loop, the game continously processes player input to navigate the maze, update the state of ghosts, checks for collisions between the player, coins, walls, and ghost.
 Rendering occurs in each loop iteration, drawing the maze, player's first-person view, ghosts, and coins.
 The loop runs until the game ends which is when the ghost gets to the player.

 - **What I did:**
     - Use OpenGL to build a navigable 3D maze, with walls, coins, and create the ghost.
-    - Implement physics to simulate movement within the maze, along with collision detection to manage interactions with walls, dots, power-ups and ghosts.
+    - Implement collision detection to manage interactions with walls, coins, and ghost.
-    - Create a control system that allows players to navigate the maze, and collect the coins.
+    - Create a control system that allows players to navigate the maze, and collect the coins - to move the character the user needs to use to forward key, to rotate the user should press left and right keys.

 - **Project overview and process:**